 Rock SWCD would be able to train and retain qualified staff who have earned the trust of the agricultural producers in the county, providing these local cooperators with the technical services need to get needed conservation practices implemented on their farm fields.
-These are just a few examples of how SWCDs across the state would use this funding to boost their capacity in getting conservation projects implemented.
-They showcase the important work that could be accomplished, but where we're currently falling short.
-Thank you for including SWCD Aid in your proposed division report and for your support of this important funding mechanism for Minnesota's statewide conservation delivery system.
-Sincerely, Paul Krabbenhoft Scul A. Krathalft President Minnesota Association of Soil and Water Conservation Districts
+These examples illustrate how SWCDs across the state would use this funding to boost their capacity in getting voluntary conservation projects implemented.
+They showcase the important work that could be accomplished, but where we're currently falling short, as reflected in image at right.
+Thank you for your consideration of SWCD Aid in the omnibus tax bill, and how important this funding mechanism is to Minnesota's statewide conservation delivery system.

+Sincerely,

+Paul Krabbenhoft

+Dewl A. Krahhahft

+President

+Minnesota Association of Soil and Water Conservation Districts